TRAINING

 A primary focus for the South African Pony Club is the structured training we provide, to encourage gradual and repetitive learning which will be retained by our members.
 We have tried-and-tested methods of teaching and learning, and our Efficiency Test Awards are a record of how far our members are in the learning process to becoming knowledgeable horsemen or women.

 Our riding coaching is informed by the German Scales of Training, which has produced many well trained horses that are reliably a pleasure to ride.
-Not only will you learn to assess the stage of training in a horse, but will learn how to progress a horse through the stages, from just-backed, to a competitive athlete. here.
+Not only will you learn to assess the stage of training in a horse, but will learn how to progress a horse through the stages, from just-backed, to a competitive athlete.
+Obtain the Scales of Training document here.

 We are happy to be able to inform you that SA Pony Club is the development partner of EQASA and as such we are able to apply for Recognised Prior Learning in respect of their Modules 1 to 3 from our B and AH tests.
 Furthermore, if you have your C+ test, you are not required to have an assessment done by a CEEPSA registered coach for the ridden entrance to EQASA Module 4.